Mulder and Scully Meet the Were-Monster: Casting

 The episode guest stars Rhys Darby (left) and Kumail Nanjiani (right).

 The episode guest stars Rhys Darby as Guy Mann and Kumail Nanjiani as Pasha.
 Darby was nervous about appearing in the episode, largely due to "the amount of story I had to tell".
 He was, however, more confident about playing up the comedic nature of the role, due to his history as a comedian.
 Darby explained that when he usually films, he enjoys improvising new lines, or ad-libbing bits to make existing lines funnier, but with Morgan’s script he found this unnecessary: "His writing was perfect—I couldn't deviate off the tracks.
 Normally, as a comic actor, I like to improvise and try and make things funnier than they are on paper.
 But there was no improvement I could make."

 Nanjiani—a self-professed fan of The X-Files—hosts a podcast called "The X-Files Files", in which he and a guest discuss various episodes.
 Morgan enjoyed Nanjiani's "critical thinking about the series on [the] podcast", and he decided to offer him a role in this episode.
 Nanjiani was worried that the fans would think he "ruined the show", and he jokingly said, "It's like being in love with a gorgeous woman for 20 years.
 And then, when you finally go out with her, you end up murdering her."

-The episode also features Tyler Labine and Nicole Parker-Smith reprising their roles as the "stoner" characters introduced in an earlier episode written by Morgan, "War of the Coprophages", and featured in "Quagmire" (an episode in which Morgan assisted with the writing).
+The episode also features Tyler Labine and Nicole Parker-Smith reprising their roles as the "stoner" characters introduced in an earlier episode written by Morgan, "War of the Coprophages", and featured in "Quagmire" (an episode for which Morgan assisted with the writing).
 Alex Diakun, who guest stars in this episode as a hotel manager, previously appeared in Morgan's episodes "Jose Chung's From Outer Space", "Clyde Bruckman's Final Repose" and "Humbug" as different characters.